JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 (densify → measured fallback → minisweep → lock) is designed to climb out of one, and does, in 6 iterations.
 What broke it was feeding that ladder a comparator that was simultaneously slower and 74% over-modeled.

+That 30-slice result used the old per-instance input-plus-output lock policy;
+it is retained as a regression baseline, not as the target for the topology-aware boundary policy described above.

+**Current topology-aware result (fresh generated output, 2026-08-23):** the same shared `build.py --shared --sim --syn_tb` flow selected one internal half-way `block_step` slice on all ten instances, then found nine direct producer-to-consumer edges and selected only the first nine producer output banks.
+No input bank was selected and the final block has no output bank.
+The schema-5 trace therefore realizes **10 + 9 = 19 slices / 20 stages**,
+rather than the old 30/31 shape.
+The pinned Vivado confirmation met 80 MHz at **84.45 MHz** (0.658 ns MET slack; 11.796 ns data path), and the cocotb/GHDL shared encrypt+decrypt test exited zero with no test failures.
+This is a physical integration result, not a Divider-specific rule.

 ### Cache hygiene